Hey Ocean!: History

 David Beckingham (vocals/guitar) and Ashleigh Ball (vocals/flute) had been friends since sixth grade, joining with David Vertesi (vocals/bass) in 2004 to form the band.
 They ran their own label for many years, being represented by Nettwerk Management, and had overtures from Gene Simmons before signing with Universal Music Canada for distribution in 2011.

 After releasing the EPs Triceratops (2004) and Rainy Day Songs (2005), Hey Ocean! issued their debut full-length album, Stop Looking Like Music, in 2006.
 They followed it two years later with It's Easier to Be Somebody Else.

 In 2009, the band toured Canada with the Cat Empire and performed at SxSW.
 A year later, they again toured Canada and played several events for the 2010 Winter Olympics in Vancouver.

 In 2011, Hey Ocean! released the EP Big Blue Wave, and in the summer, they performed at the City of Vancouver's 125th Anniversary and at Live at Squamish, a three-day music festival in British Columbia.
 They finished the year with another cross-Canada tour, including an appearance at the Prince George Winter Festival.
 Ashleigh Ball suffered a vocal cord injury during a performance, which resulted in the cancellation of the Eastern Canada portion of the tour.

 In 2012, Hey Ocean! returned with their third studio album, titled IS, and they followed it up in 2013 with the IS Acoustic Sessions EP.

 Through 2015 and 2016, the group's performances were exclusively at charity events, such as Sing it Fwd, while Ball and others worked on solo projects.

 In July 2017, the band announced through their Facebook page that they had reunited to work on a fourth album, titled The Hurt of Happiness.
-On September 19, they published two songs from the upcoming record: "Amsterdam" and "Can't Let Go".
+On September 19, they published two songs from the then-upcoming record: "Amsterdam" and "Can't Let Go".
 The Hurt of Happiness came out on April 6, 2018.

+2017 also saw Ball launch a solo career, having released the EP Gold in You in June.